Jingliang-Hu/Sentinel-1-download-and-processing/README.md

 Details about the processing chain can be found in the following paper:

 Hu, Jingliang, Pedram Ghamisi, and Xiao Xiang Zhu.
 "Feature extraction and selection of sentinel-1 dual-pol data for global-scale local climate zone classification."
 ISPRS International Journal of Geo-Information 7.9 (2018): 379.
 (DOI: https://doi.org/10.3390/ijgi7090379)

+This repository has been used for projects whose outcomes results in papers listed here:

+Hu, Jingliang, Pedram Ghamisi, and Xiao Xiang Zhu.
+"Feature extraction and selection of sentinel-1 dual-pol data for global-scale local climate zone classification."
+ISPRS International Journal of Geo-Information 7.9 (2018): 379.
+(DOI: https://doi.org/10.3390/ijgi7090379)

+Zhu, Xiao Xiang, et al. "So2Sat LCZ42: A Benchmark Data Set for the Classification of Global Local Climate Zones [Software and Data Sets]," in IEEE Geoscience and Remote Sensing Magazine, vol. 8, no. 3, pp. 76-89, Sept.
+2020, doi: 10.1109/MGRS.2020.2964708.